Use case

 Review the resolved conversations, escalation patterns, and operator feedback, then tighten the rollout before it expands to more channels or locations.

-What slows teams down in Legal conversations and creates unnecessary handoffs.
+What slows down legal conversations and creates unnecessary handoffs.

 Slow response loses clients